grafana/k6-docs/docs/sources/next/results-output/real-time/cloud.md

 ---
 title: 'Grafana Cloud k6'
-excerpt: 'When streaming the results to the cloud, the machine - where you execute the k6 CLI command - runs the test and uploads the results to the cloud.
+description: 'When streaming the results to the cloud, the machine - where you execute the k6 CLI command - runs the test and uploads the results to the cloud.
 Then, you will be able to visualize and analyze the results on the web app in real-time.'
 weight: 00
 ---